ssenmosip/mosip-temp-documentation/Reg-client-implementation.md

 |46.|pre_registration_list| It contains list of Pre Registration details[Pre Registration Id, Status..] | During Pre Registration Sync |
 |47.|audit_log_control| It contains data of Audit logging[From Time, To Time..] | During local transaction. |

+## UI - Labels and messages :
+   The UI specific labels and messages are maintained in the language specific property file.
+Based on the primary and secondary language the respective bundle would be loaded during runtime and displayed in the screen.

+   messages_en.properties	- Messages are in English language.
+   messages_ar.properties   - Messages are in Arabic language.
+   messages_fr.properties   - Messages are in French language.
+   labels_en.properties     - Labels are in English language.
+   labels_ar.properties     - Labels are in Arabic language.
+   labels_fn.properties     - Labels are in French language.

 ## Error code and Description :

 Below find the list of error code and description which are thrown from application during the process.

 |**Class Name**| **Error Codes** | **Description**|
 |:------:|-----|-----|